layoutd/live-by-bula/README.md

 - Global error handling.
 - Upgrade testing.
 - Long term parameter (long-term caching).
-- Unify configs better.
 - Global search.

 ## Troubleshooting

-- If you encounter issues, check that the `LocalConfig.php` file has correct values
+- If you encounter issues with the admin interface, you can manually configure by creating a `LocalConfig.php` file in the `live/conf/` directory.
+See `LocalConfig.example.php` for details.
 - Ensure the `enable-live.php` file is included in the correct location in your main `index.php`
 - Check file permissions for data directories
+- If the admin interface shows no configuration options after login, check that the `conf/` directory is writable

 ## Additional Resources

-For more information on configuration options, refer to the comments in `LocalConfig.example.php`.
+For more information on configuration options, refer to the comments in the admin interface or `LocalConfig.example.php`.

 ### Credits